haas-labs/ext-sentinel-py-sdk/docs/Tutorials/Bundle.md

 # Bundles

-Helps groups different detectors and monitors and run them together.
-There is the example of a bundle.
+A bundle allows to run several processes in one docker container.
+It helps groups different detectors and monitors and run them together.
+There

+is the example of a bundle.
 There are 2 detectors, for Ethereum and BSC networks, which consume transaction data from Kafka channel and store results locally, in the file: `transaction/data/events/events.json`

 ```yaml
 project: